dyorin/dyorin.github.io/README.md

-# question bank related to topics of your interest
+# question bank related to crypto topics

 This is an example of how you can integrate the [jekyll-algolia][1] plugin into the default Jekyll theme.